-Emilia Kilpua is an associate professor at the University of Helsinki, leading the Observations team.
+Emilia Kilpua is a professor at the University of Helsinki, leading the Observations team.
 Her team’s primary focus in the Centre of Excellence is providing observational information on solar eruptions and related particles acceleration, solar wind structures and their effects in the Earth’s radiation environment, and also providing resources for coronal and interplanetary modelling.
 The team uses data both from FORESAIL CubeSat missions and international missions.
 E. Kilpua is a current holder of an ERC consolidator grant SolMAG developing novel coronal simulations and analysing turbulent solar wind structures.

 The propulsion team at the Finnish Meteorological Institute is led by Pekka Janhunen.
 The electric solar wind sail, or e-sail for short, is a propulsion invention made in 2006 at the Kumpula Space Centre by Pekka Janhunen.
 The plasma brake application of the e-sail invention plays a primary role in controlled de-orbit of spacecraft, a major factor of sustainable space research.